Last Updated on March 6, 2022 by Rat Race Running

-Now that we entered adulthood, we began to understand many things about growing up.
+Now that we entered adulthood, we understand many things about growing up.

-When we were in elementary, we often look at the older kids thinking that we will also be “cool” when we get into high school.
+When we were in elementary, we often looked at the older kids thinking that we would also be “cool” when we got into high school.
 Unfortunately, it did not go for most of us.

-Finally, when we were in college, we thought that after graduating and we started working, we would earn enough money and have everything figured out.
+Finally, when we were in college, we thought that we would earn enough money and have everything figured out after graduating and started working.
 Sadly, it did not, not by a long shot.

 The Sad Realities of Adulthood

 When we finally started working and living independently, we soon realized that life is hard.
-It may even have confirmed that our parents and the other adults in our lives were also as clueless as us about many things when they were starting or even up to now.
+It may even have confirmed that our parents and the other adults in our lives were also as clueless as us about many things when they started or even up to now.

 Isn’t it funny or just ironic or maybe a little bit poetic?

 We are always excited with the idea of moving up to the next stage of our life, thinking that by that time, we will more or less have things figured out.